gsa-oes/office-of-evaluation-sciences/_connect/fellowships.md

 <a class="usa-button" href="https://oes.gsa.gov/assets/files/FY25-fellowship-solicitation.pdf">View solicitation (PDF)</a>

 Please apply via the button above.
 If you are not able to access the Google Forms application, please email <a href="mailto:oes@gsa.gov">oes@gsa.gov</a> for a PDF document to fill out before the deadline above.
+If you would like to be considered for the Fall 2025 Evaluation Fellowship and cannot apply by the deadline due to extenuating circumstances, please email <a href="mailto:oes@gsa.gov">oes@gsa.gov</a> by Thursday, January 23rd at 11:59pm ET to request an extension.

 The work and role of OES is unique and includes directly designing, implementing, and analyzing evidence-based interventions through impact evaluations in a large-scale federal policy environment.
 OES Evaluators apply promising interventions at a national scale, reach millions of people, and work closely with key decision makers in government.
 Evaluators design and direct high-impact evaluations, author academic publications, work on portfolios shaped by agency priorities, and benefit from a dynamic team and flexible federal work environment. <a href="https://oes.gsa.gov/blog/alumni/">Learn about former OES Evaluators’ experiences on our blog</a>.